Wednesday, May 14, 2025 • Welcome to the 100% Nonsense-Free Zone!

 A process where an SSD needs to reallocate pages of a block before erasing the entire block so it can write on that block, as described above.

-The more efficient this process is, the faster a drive can write.
+The more efficient garbage collection is, the faster a drive can write.

 Over-provisioning